mehulagg/gitlab/doc/security/rack_attack.md

 The following settings can be configured:

 - `enabled`: By default this is set to `false`.
 Set this to `true` to enable Rack Attack.
-- `ip_whitelist`: Whitelist any IPs from being blocked.
+- `ip_allowlist`: allowlist any IPs from being blocked.
 They must be formatted as strings within a Ruby array.
   CIDR notation is supported in GitLab v12.1 and up.
   For example, `["127.0.0.1", "127.0.0.2", "127.0.0.3", "192.168.0.1/24"]`.
 - `maxretry`: The maximum amount of times a request can be made in the specified time.
-- `findtime`: The maximum amount of time that failed requests can count against an IP before it's blacklisted (in seconds).
+- `findtime`: The maximum amount of time that failed requests can count against an IP before it's denylisted (in seconds).
-- `bantime`: The total amount of time that a blacklisted IP is blocked (in seconds).
+- `bantime`: The total amount of time that a denylisted IP is blocked (in seconds).

 **Installations from source**